dariia-romanova/movies-app/README.md

 4. Search by title or actor among added movies

 Issues:
-1. Load initial movies from server by 'GET' method isn't availible yet
+1. Load movies from server by 'GET' method isn't availible yet